rmajuri/rob-majuri-blog/content/blog/customizing-mui-react-components-with-jss/index.md

 ## Why You'll Want to Use Custom Styles

 Early on when using Material UI components, you'll probably want to add custom styling.
-Without custom styling, Material UI components are basically just the components that you interact everyday when using Google software.
+Without custom styling, Material UI components are basically just the components that you interact with everyday when using Google software.

-For example, here is a material UI button, imported and used without styling.
+For example, here is a Material UI button without styling.

 ![A Materiual UI button without styling.](./button1.png)